Ashley Gutierrez Torres (She/Her)

 Student, Georgetown University

-I’m a sophomore at Georgetown University’s College of Arts and Sciences majoring in Biology of Global Health on the pre-med track.
-My interests lie at the intersection of medicine, bioethics, and global health, particularly in understanding how cultural barriers shape access to care.
-I’m especially passionate about migrant health and clinical ethics, and hope to one day integrate these values into my work as a physician and health advocate.
-This summer, I’m working in collaboration with the Pathogen Data Network and the O’Neill Institute for National and Global Health Law.
-My research explores the ethical challenges of wastewater surveillance (WWS), a public health tool used to monitor infectious disease transmission through community wastewater.
-While WWS offers important benefits as an early warning system, it also raises concerns about privacy, data governance, and the equitable treatment of communities under surveillance.
-My research draws on ethical guidance from the World Health Organization, European Union, U.S. Centers for Disease Control and Prevention, and Canadian federal agencies.
-Through comparative analysis, this work aims to propose a unified ethical framework that embeds privacy protections, fosters community trust, and ensures fair, transparent governance in the use of pathogen data.
-In my free time, I enjoy creative writing, strolling through D.C.’s historic neighborhoods, and curling up in bed with a good horror movie.
+Hello!
+I'm a sophomore at Georgetown University majoring in Biology on the pre-med track.
+My interests lie at the intersection of medicine, bioethics, and global health, with a particular focus on migrant health, clinical ethics, and how cultural barriers shape access to care.
+I hope to carry these values into my future work as a physician and health advocate.
+Last summer, I collaborated with the Pathogen Data Network and the O'Neill Institute for National and Global Health Law on research exploring the ethics of wastewater surveillance.
+It's a powerful public health tool, but one that raises pressing questions about privacy, data governance, and community trust.
+The work aimed to build a unified ethical framework grounded in transparency and equity.
+In my free time, I enjoy creative writing, strolling through D.C.'s historic neighborhoods, and curling up with a good horror movie.

 Maria Ramadan